 In another very funny moment, the oysters demand a rest because they’re all “fat!”

 Turning a little blue.

 Do you admire the view?

-Their rest turns into a meal where they talk about what food they’d liked to have, “chiefly” bread and then prepare it.
-There is a great use of enjambment in the transition between lines three and four fo the thirteenth stanza.
+Their rest turns into a meal where they talk about what food they’d liked to have, “chiefly” bread, and then prepare it.
+There is a great use of enjambment in the transition between lines three and four of the thirteenth stanza.
 The same can be said of the transition between stanzas thirteen and fourteen